 For documents containing multiple languages—like a English textbook with Japanese annotations—ScanLens automatically detects and processes each language appropriately without manual configuration.

 ScanLens performs best on clean, well-lit printed documents and remains useful for many handwritten notes and mixed-layout pages.
-OCR quality still depends on the source material, so it is better to describe results by document conditions than pretend every page behaves the same way.
+OCR quality depends on the source material, and when a scan comes back with errors the cause is almost always one of four factors — three of which are under your control at capture time.

 Once ScanLens extracts text from your documents, you can: